JuKo007/PersonalWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

-As a scientific advisor at GESIS, I am coordinating our efforts to establish new services for social scientists to collect, process, analyze, and get access to [digital behavioral data](https://www.gesis.org/en/institute/digital-behavioral-data).
-The term refers to all traces of human behavior that are created or can be made accessible through the use of digital technologies.
-This includes for example data from social media, webtracking, smartphones, contact sensors or other smart devices.
-In combination with high quality survey data, these types of data allow us to study the digitization of society, new digital phenomena, and established social science questions from new perspectives!
+At GESIS, I'm part of the [Designed Digital Data](https://www.gesis.org/en/institute/departments/computational-social-science) team, focusing on providing an easy to use, transparent and secure infrastructure for collecting smartphone app user data for social science research.

 As a PhD student at Ulm University, I am part of the [molecular psychology lab](https://www.uni-ulm.de/in/psy-mp/) and investigate how interpersonal relationships can be quantified using chat logs, specifically donated WhatsApp chat logs.
-I am developing interactive methods for transparent, ethical and secure data donation, and investigate how social relationships are expressed through different communication patterns.
+I am developing interactive methods for transparent data donation methods, and investigate how social relationships are expressed through different communication patterns.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Julian_Kohne_CV_Apr_2021.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.